arnabtarwani/arnabtarwani.tech/README.md

 # Personal Portfolio

-Built with NextJS, Notion API, Supabase and Graphql
+Built with NextJS, Notion API, Supabase and Graphql and deployed on Vercel for a change